 Alloy-wheel sizes of up to 21 inches will be offered, while both the 1ST and 1ST Max specifications come with a towing bracket and roof rails.
 The 1ST Max also features a panoramic glass roof and powered tailgate opening, while up front it has VW's 'IQ.Light' LED matrix headlights and the tail-light clusters are LEDs, too.

-Colours available on the ID.4 1ST and ID.4 1ST Max at launch include Blue Dusk Metallic, Glacier White Metallic, Honey Yellow Metallic and Manganese Grey Metallic.
+Colours available on the ID.4 1ST and ID.4 1ST Max at launch in Europe included Blue Dusk Metallic, Glacier White Metallic, Honey Yellow Metallic and Manganese Grey Metallic – and it's likely that most of these will be offered to UK buyers, too.
 Exterior dimensions are 4,584mm (length), 1,852mm (width) and 1,612mm (height).

 Interior, technology and practicality

 Volkswagen says that thanks to its long wheelbase, the ID.4 offers as much interior space as a model from the class above.
-The 1ST-spec cars available initially at launch get microfibre velour seat trim finished in Platinum Grey – a colour also found on the door trims and dashboard panelling.
-The steering column and wheel can be finished in either Piano Black or Electric White.
+While exact UK specification has still to be confirmed, the cars available initially in Europe got microfibre velour seat trim finished in Platinum Grey – a colour also found on the door trims and dashboard panelling.

 Most of the car's functions are controlled by touchscreen interfaces, with a main screen size of up to 12 inches depending on trim level.
 This operates features such as the sat nav, phone connectivity and driver assistance systems, while there's also a compact display directly in the driver's field of view that displays the most important information, selectable using steering-wheel-mounted controls.